 Don’t tap into your 401(k) — ever!

-According to a new study from Fidelity Investments, nearly one in four people have a loan against their 401(k) right now.
+According to a study from Fidelity Investments, nearly one in four people have a loan against their 401(k) right now.
 There are a lot of reasons why people may choose to borrow against their 401(k).
 But here are five reasons why you shouldn’t!

 1. You’re likely to reduce or stop your contributions during payback.
 The Fidelity study says almost half of people who do a 401(k) loan reduce how much cash they stash for retirement while they’re repaying the loan.
 That’s because they’re struggling to make those payments back.
 And worse still, a third of people end up stopping contributions completely during their repayment time.